How to Write a Novel: Tips

 Come up with an idea

-Even though this one is self-explanatory and seems easy enough, just remember that it is also important because you're going to spend a lot of time expanding on your idea.
+Even though this one is self-explanatory and seems easy enough, remember that it is also important because you will spend a lot of time expanding on your idea.
 You don't want to become bored halfway through.
 Maybe you already have a great idea.
 If not, here are some questions you can ask yourself: